coq/platform/README.md

 The list of included packages is:
 ```
 coq                       dev             Formal proof management system
-coq-aac-tactics           dev             This Coq plugin provides tactics for rewriting universally quantified equat
+coq-aac-tactics           dev             This Coq plugin provides tactics for rewriting universally quantified equations, modulo associative (and possibly commutative) operators
 coq-bignums               dev             Bignums, the Coq library of arbitrary large numbers
+coq-compcert              dev             The CompCert C compiler (64 bit)
 coq-coquelicot            dev             A Coq formalization of real analysis compatible with the standard library.
 coq-elpi                  dev             Elpi extension language for Coq
 coq-equations             dev             A function definition package for Coq
 coq-ext-lib               dev             a library of Coq definitions, theorems, and tactics
-coq-flocq                 dev             A floating-point formalization for the Coq system.
+coq-flocq                 3.dev           A floating-point formalization for the Coq system.
-coq-gappa                 dev             A Coq tactic for discharging goals about floating-point arithmetic and roun
+coq-gappa                 dev             A Coq tactic for discharging goals about floating-point arithmetic and round-off errors using the Gappa prover
 coq-hierarchy-builder     dev             Hierarchy Builder
 coq-interval              dev             A Coq tactic for proving bounds on real-valued expressions automatically
 coq-mathcomp-algebra      dev             Mathematical Components Library on Algebra